 Another feature, such as the search function in an application, could also be smoke-tested.
 The application would be opened up, and the user would then navigate to the search bar and search for and select a file to see if they can access it.

 Automation and smoke testing

 Automated smoke testing can drastically cut down on testing time.
-Manual testing can take half a day depending on the number of smoke tests involved.
+Manual testing can take half a day, depending on the number of smoke tests involved.
 After automating those tests, smoke testing can take only a few minutes.
-If developers make builds frequently or implement continuous testing, then automating smoke tests will enable QA testers to give faster feedback on test builds.
+If developers make builds frequently or implement continuous testing, then automating smoke tests enables QA to give faster feedback on test builds.

 Tools for automated smoke testing include Selenium and PhantomJS.
-Selenium is open-source software that can automate and run testing parameters on multiple web browsers.
-Selenium automates control of browsers on various operating systems (OSes).
-PhantomJS is an option for integration and automation with continuous integration (CI) tools, such as Jenkins and TeamCity.
-PhantomJS is not resource-intensive and works well in networking monitoring.
+Selenium is Open Source software that automates and runs testing parameters on multiple web browsers.
+Selenium automates control of browsers on various operating systems as well.
+PhantomJS is an option for integration and automation with continuous integration tools, such as Jenkins and TeamCity.
+PhantomJS is not resource-intensive.

 Smoke testing versus regression testing